spotlightpa/poor-richard/content/series/condemn-discuss-repeat/_index.md

-image-credit = "Sean Simmers / PennLive for Spotlight PA" kicker = "Condemn, Discuss, Repeat" title = "Condemn, Discuss, Repeat"
+image-credit = "Sean Simmers / PennLive for Spotlight PA" kicker = "Condemn, Discuss, Repeat" title = "Condemn, Discuss, Repeat" linktitle = "At best, many students of color said they feel unwelcome and ill-supported.
+At worst, they feel unsafe and targeted." description = "At best, many students of color said they feel unwelcome and ill-supported.
+At worst, they feel unsafe and targeted."
 +++